Die Hauptstadt, Capricorn

 “Oh, you are smart, my dear Emilia!”
 Maria sang.
 “Say, would you like to join my crew?
-You will still be a part of Werner’s crew, of course, but you can come with me whenever Werner is being too grumpy, yes?”
+You will still be a part of Werner’s crew, of course, but you can come with me whenever Werner is being too… like that, yes?”

-Bergmann offered another shy, confused chuckle at this before turning back to Cadence.
+Bergmann offered another confused chuckle at this before turning back to Cadence.
 “What do you think?”

 Like hell, I’m goin’ down there—but still, Cadence smiled charmingly.
 “Well, can’t deny a great idea.”
 She turned away from Bergmann and eyed them.
 Saints, let me channel both of ya somehow.
 I’m pissin’ myself.

 Jericho gave her a thumbs up.

 While Bergmann and Cadence slipped into a gate that let them out in the alleyway just outside the courtyard, Maria and Jericho entered another gate that popped them out of a building closer to Marionette.
 When Maria peered over the building’s edge and spied Marionette just below her, she was tempted to launch herself forward and take the woman down just like that.
 But, instead, she waited.
 She was not quite used to letting others do things first and let them ‘take the lead’ but—as Werner said—‘patience.’
 She had to make sure she didn’t lose anyone else—